Electronics Recycling Events Scheduled for May 13 & Sept. 30

-The City is hosting an electronics recycling event on Saturday, October 29 at the Government Center, 11911 Dorsett Road from 9:00 a.m. - 1:00 p.m.
+The City is hosting two electronics recycling events on Saturday, May 13 and September 30 at the Government Center, 11911 Dorsett Road from 9:00 a.m. - 1:00 p.m.
 Please note that the Millwell entrance will be closed to incoming traffic in an effort to keep traffic flowing.
 Therefore, the Dorsett entrance will be used for entering the recycling event and the Millwell entrance will be used for exit.

 Recycling services will be provided by Midwest Recycling Center (MRC), a company certified in environmentally safe and secure recycling.
 They accept almost any item that has a cord or battery.
-With the exception of CRT TVs, this recycling service is free.
-To see the event flyer, please click here.
+With the exception of CRT TVs, computer monitors and items using freon, this recycling service is free.

 CRT Television Recycling Cost

-Please note that there is a fee for recycling CRT (glass screens with large backs) TVs.
+Please note that there is a fee for recycling CRT (glass screens with large backs) TVs and computer monitors.
 Recycling CRT computer monitors is free of charge.
 Please bring cash or check; MRC does not accept credit cards.
 The fee schedule is as follows:

 Examples of Accepted Items